agusmakmun/agusmakmun.github.io/README.md

 ### How to Use?

 **a.
-Add new Categories**
+Add new Category**

-All categories saved inside path of `category/`, you can see existed categories.
+All categories saved inside path of `category/`, you can see the existed categories.

 **b.
 Add new Posts**